vlasky/mysql-live-select/README.md

 * [NPM Package for Sails.js connection adapter integration](https://github.com/numtel/sails-mysql-live-select)
 * [Analogous package for PostgreSQL, `pg-live-select`](https://github.com/numtel/pg-live-select)

 This package has been tested to work in MySQL 5.1, 5.5, 5.6, 5.7 and 8.
-Expected support is all MySQL server versions >= 5.1.15.
+Expected to support all MySQL server versions >= 5.1.15.

 ## Installation